breadcat/blog.minskio.co.uk/content/quotes.md

 >Two hundred dollar, please <!-- psychoville -->

 >Two steps forward, three steps back

+>Use it up, wear it out, make it do, or do without

 >Vado a bordo, cazzo! <!-- costa concordia -->